 Mary Kate Mutze studies Music Education at Macaulay Honors College at CUNY Queens College.
 She dreams of becoming a high school music teacher in her home borough – the Bronx.
 She volunteered with PAA’s Music Volunteering in Costa Rica program.
 (And…

 Share your passion for music by volunteering with young people in Costa Rica’s capital, San Jose.
 We work with music schools, orphanages, day care centers, public schools, after school programs, and more.
 We also collaborate with government-sponsored arts education organizations where a variety of instruments are available.
-Volunteer placement requires at least ten hours a week for a minimum of one week.

 You will take Spanish classes at a highly respected language school where you will be invited to join free salsa dance classes every day, and Costa Rican cooking classes every week.
 On the weekends you are encouraged to explore the country with friends you make on the program, and our representatives are available to give travel advice and make bookings for you.